pyrocko/idas-convert/doc/source/setup.rst

 Quickstart
 ----------

-Before starting the convertion edit the config file.
+Before starting the conversion edit the config file.
 See details of the YAML config in the :doc:`config`.

 .. code-block :: bash

    idas_convert dump_config > my_config.yml
-   idas-convert my_config.yml
+   idas_convert my_config.yml

 In case of an abort or error the conversion can be resumed with:

 .. code-block :: bash

-   idas-convert --resume my_config.yml
+   idas_convert --resume my_config.yml

 Configuration
 -------------

 The conversion tools are configured with a `YAML <https://en.wikipedia.org/wiki/YAML>`_ file.
-This file is then _executed_ by ``idas_convert`` CLI programm.
+This file is then _executed_ by ``idas_convert`` CLI program.

 .. code-block :: YAML